johnculviner/jquery.fileDownload/README.md

   .catch(() => alert('oh no!'));
 ```

+Example of the above code in action: https://codesandbox.io/s/fetch-based-file-download-0kxod

 # Original approach
 jQuery File Download is a cross server platform compatible jQuery plugin that allows for an Ajax-like file download experience that isn't normally possible using the web.